oracle/oci-compute-jenkins-plugin/Thirdpartyreadme.txt

 =========================================================================

-Jenkins Unit Test Harness 2.13
+Jenkins Unit Test Harness 2.64

-The MIT License
+MIT License

-Copyright (c) 2004-2010, Sun Microsystems, Inc., Kohsuke Kawaguchi, Daniel Dyer, Erik Ramfelt, Stephen Connolly, Tom Huybrechts, Alan Harder
+Copyright (c) 2004-2019, Sun Microsystems, Inc., Kohsuke Kawaguchi, and other Jenkins contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal